jfox015/OOTP-Last-Sim/README.md

 # Last Sim Module

-A custom conversion of the StatsLab Last Sim functionality to the OOTP Online Leagues HMVC design.
+A custom conversion of the StatsLab Last Sim functionality from StatsLab 12 to the OOTP Online Leagues Manager HMVC design.

 ## Features

-- displays a list of the most recent box scores, broken out by team
+- Displays a list of the most recent box scores, broken out by team
+- Display upcoming games for the same team
+- If the OOTP Gamecast module is installed, display a "Replay" link for each box score and supports both the OU and inline Gamecast display

 ## Keep Current on the Mod